Absolute Poverty and Relative Poverty

 - large size and type of family – large families tend to be more likely to be in a state of poverty particularly if they are not employable.
 This situation is even worse in the case of single parent families.

-Measures of Poverty
+Measure of Poverty

 There are four main ways to measure poverty and inequality: the Lorenz Curve, headcount poverty ratio, the poverty line and the Gini concentration ratio.

-The Lorenz Curve - The Lorenz curve is a measure of the distribution of wealth in a society.
+The Lorenz curve is a measure of the distribution of wealth in a society.
 The Lorenz curve is used in economics to describe inequality in wealth or size and it is a function of the cumulative proportion of ordered individuals mapped onto the corresponding cumulative proportion of their size.
 As an example, a value (0.8, 0.2) means that the bottom 80 percent of the population owns 20 percent of the total wealth in society.